ShiftySlothe/TestResponse/README.md

 - Typescript React App created with Create React App
 - Chakra UI Styling Libary used
 - Non-essential dev packages should be in dev dependancies
+- Assumes length of answer to be no more than 30 characters DOES IT?
+- Randomly selects 50% of questions to start correct/ incorrect

 ## Next Steps